legal resources necessary to hold negligent facilities accountable.

 - Not answering the resident's call light within a reasonable time frame

-Every victim of nursing home neglect or abuse has a legal right to file a civil lawsuit to receive financial compensation for losses and damages.
+Every victim of nursing home abuse or neglect has a legal right to file a civil lawsuit to receive financial compensation for losses and damages.
 However, successfully resolving the case might be challenging.

-The victim, or their lawyers, must prove that negligence resulted in their injuries.
+The victim, or their nursing home abuse lawyers, must prove that negligence resulted in their injuries.
 The attorney might show how staff members, or the facility, neglected to meet the resident's needs.
 Proving a case could involve:

 - Documenting eyewitness accounts

 - Gathering audio, photographic, and video evidence that might involve surveillance cameras

 - Taking depositions to record the testimony of participators

 - Referring the victim to specialists to undergo additional diagnoses to determine the extent of the harm involving their disorder, personal injury, or mental health status

 Contact the California personal injury attorneys at Nursing Home Law Center today to discuss your case.

 Our CA nursing home abuse attorneys currently represent neglect and abuse victims throughout California, including in Los Angeles, Oakland, Orange County, Riverside, Sacramento, San Diego, San Francisco, and San Jose.